androidilicious/androidilicious.github.io/_posts/2021-7-18-pros-cons-buying-shares-in-bhutan.md

 I have over the past few years noticed that share prices usually go up as AGMs (Annual General Meetings) of respective companies near and dip during other times of the year.
 For instance, the share price of DFAL which was as low as Nu.
 59 just a few months ago has increased to Nu.
 90 today, which I attribute to the renewed interest of people in stocks and the anticipation of an upcoming profit declaration.
 The sudden gain of ((90-59)/59*100)=52.5424 is quite substantial.

-However, if you don't time it properly, short-term gains might go down the drains
+However, if you don't time it properly, short-term gains might go down the drain.